Onkar-Zadbuke/IAC-Terraform-Lab-2/README.md

 - Used Data-Source in Terraform Script.

-- Used default vpc,subnets,default-az and created securitygroup,key-pair and ec2-instance.
+- Used default vpc,subnets,default-az and created securitygroup,key-pair and ec2-instance with Jenkins.